 Institutional Captial | Building what must endure

 Much of the work described on this site is not short-cycle or project-based.
-It involves institutions, programmes, and systems that must operate under real conditions and remain viable over time.
+It involves institutions, programs, and systems that must operate under real conditions and remain viable over time.
 This kind of work depends on patient, aligned support that allows organisations to build capacity, governance, leadership, and infrastructure gradually and responsibly.
 That support enables continuity rather than bursts of activity, and durability rather than visibility.

 What institutional capital supports